At many companies, it can feel as if there are 100 miles between sales and marketing.

 - The average sales cycle length

-With the figures above, you can re-calculate the metrics you started with on a monthly basis, or whatever timeframe is used in your business -- quarter, year, etc. Just make sure the same measure of time is used for both Sales and Marketing to maintain alignment.
+With the figures above, you can re-calculate the metrics you started with on a monthly basis, or at whichever interval suits your business -- quarter, year, etc. Just make sure the same measure of time is used for both Sales and Marketing to maintain alignment.
 Have a look:

 - Total revenue closed from marketing-generated leads / total revenue closed = % revenue from marketing-generated leads